Skip to main content

 Optional: organize and deepen

-When you are ready, clean up labels with Feature Engineering, add Virtual Dimensions, and turn on the Digest for a structured monthly review.
+When you are ready, create Dimensions, add rule-based virtual dimensions where tags are missing, and turn on the Digest for a structured monthly review.

 Start here

-For security and platform reviewers: Costory runs on Google Cloud Platform with encryption in transit and at rest.
+Costory starts with a 14-day free trial.
+Pricing uses a flat fee, so your subscription stays predictable as your cloud bill changes.
+See Costory pricing.
+For security and platform reviewers: Costory runs on Google Cloud Platform (GCP) with encryption in transit and at rest.
 Billing connections use read-only access to your exports or APIs.
-Security · Subprocessors.
+Review Security, Subprocessors, and SSO and access control.

 Users authenticate through Clerk, including OAuth with common identity providers.
+SSO, SCIM directory sync, and RBAC options are covered in SSO and access control.
 Customer data retention can be aligned with your policy.
 How read-only billing access works is described in Billing data.

 Week one